PyConPL/Book/2015/presentations/import_deep_dive/text.md

     * not import directly from `__init__`
     * not have internal import cycles

-Now, if you're in for a dive into a few more tidbits, read on!
+Now, there are still some topics that I haven't covered in the 30 minutes of my talk.
+This article dives into a few more tidbits and special cases related to
+importing: namespace packages, real-world examples of projects that use custom importers, Loader-assisted resource loading, the rules for C extension modules, and more information on the `__main__` module.

 ## Namespace packages and plugin systems